saphanaacademy/powerweek2018/Prerequisites/Prerequisites.md

 1. The MTA Plugin can be downloaded here <https://tools.hana.ondemand.com/#cloud>.
 Scroll down to the **Plugins** section and download MTA plugin which matches your Workstation's Operating System

-1. Once the file has been downloaded, please install by issuing the following command from a command prompt in the folder where you downloaded the file: **cf install-plugin \<downloaded-filename\>** where the name of the downloaded file replaces **\<downloaded-filename\>**.
+1. Once the file has been downloaded, please install by issuing the following command from a command prompt in the folder where you downloaded the file: **cf install-plugin -f \<downloaded-filename\>** where the name of the downloaded file replaces **\<downloaded-filename\>**.

 ## <a name="install-ml-cli"></a>Install Machine Learning Foundation CLI